-The Fort Campbell ACS New Parent Support Program 270-412-5500 offers parenting information and emotional support to parents who have children ages birth to three years old.
+The Fort Campbell Army Community Service New Parent Support Program offers parenting information and emotional support to parents who have children from birth to 3 years of age.
 Services are voluntary and at no cost.
 This voluntary participation program is designed to promote healthy family functioning through classes, support groups and home visits.
-The New Parent Support Program is located at the main ACS building 1501 William C. Lee Road (inside gate 1).
+The NPSP is located at the main ACS building at 1501 William C. Lee Road (inside gate 1).
 Hours of Operation are Monday, Wednesday-Friday 8 AM to 4 PM, Tuesdays 9 AM to 4 PM.
 Call 270-412-5500 for more information.

 NPSP has a team of professionals who can provide supportive and caring services to military families in the home setting or at our office.
 This program gives parents or expectant parents the opportunity to learn or ask questions about child development, discipline, parenting skills, budgeting and other parenting concerns.
 Visits are arranged at your convenience.

 Get your pregnancy off to a good start!
-This workshop is for or expectant parent and is held on the third Wednesday of the month from 8:45 a.m. to 11:30 a.m. at the Family Resource Center, Bldg 1501 William C. Lee, inside Gate 1.
-This 2.5 hour workshop focuses on the first time expectant parent(s) and covers topics such as infant care, baby basics, bonding with baby, infant crying, SIDS & prevention, as well as interactive parenting activities to ease the transition into the wonderful challenging role of parenting.
+This workshop is for expectant parents and is held on the third Wednesday of the month from 8:45-11:30 a.m. in the Family Resource Center at 1501 William C. Lee (inside gate 1).
+This two-and-a-half-hour workshop focuses on first-time expectant parent(s) and covers topics such as infant care, baby basics, bonding with baby, infant crying, SIDS prevention as well as interactive parenting activities to ease the transition into the wonderful challenging role of parenting.